 The warriors did not comply readily with the request to yield their weapons, so a detachment of troops went through the teepees and uncovered about 40 rifles.
 Tension mounted, for the soldiers had upset the teepees and disturbed the women and children; and the officers feared the Indians were still concealing firearms.
 Meanwhile, the militant medicine man, Yellow Bird, had circulated among the men urging resistance and reminding them that their “ghost shirts” made them invulnerable.
 When the troops attempted to search the warriors, the rifle of a man named Black Coyote, considered by many members of his tribe to be crazy, apparently discharged accidentally when he resisted.
 Yellow Bird gave a signal for retaliation, and several warriors leveled their rifles at the troops and may have even fired them.
 The soldiers, reacting to what they deemed to be treachery, sent a volley into the Indian ranks.
 In a brief but frightful struggle, the combatants ferociously wielded rifle, knife, revolver, and war club.

 Soon the Hotchkiss guns opened fire from the hill, indiscriminately mowing down some of the women and children, who had gathered to watch the proceedings.
-Within minutes, the field was littered with Indian dead and wounded; teepees were burning; and survivors were scrambling in panic to the shelter of nearby ravines, pursued by the soldiers and raked with fire from the Hotchkiss guns.
+Within minutes, the field was littered with Indian dead and wounded; teepees were burning; and survivors were scrambling in a panic to the shelter of nearby ravines, pursued by the soldiers and raked with fire from the Hotchkiss guns.
 The bodies of men, women, and children were found scattered for a distance of two miles from the scene of the first encounter.
 Because of the frenzy of the struggle and the density of the participants, coupled with poor visibility from gun smoke, many innocents met death.
 In the confusion, both soldiers and Indians undoubtedly took the lives of some of their own groups.

 Of the 230 Indian women and children and 120 men at the camp, 153 were counted dead and 44 wounded; but, many of the wounded probably escaped and relatives quickly removed a large number of the dead.
 Army casualties were 25 dead and 39 wounded.
 The total casualties were probably the highest in Plains Indian warfare except for the Battle of the Little Bighorn.
 The battle aroused the Brules and Oglala on the Pine Ridge and Rosebud Reservations, but by January 16, 1891, troops had rounded up the last of the hostiles, who recognized the futility of further opposition.